adavarski/Hetzner-Case-Study/README.md

 - Appendix_5: hcloud k8s Production Ready Kubernetes Clusters setup using kubespray (2 k8s Mastes in different regions)

-## 5.Virtualization options for k8s/etc. on Hetzner Cloud (OPTIONAL) - Proxmox & Vmware on dedicated hcloud server (for dev/qa)
+## 5.Virtualization options for k8s/etc. on Hetzner Cloud (OPTIONAL) - Proxmox & Vmware on Dedicated Servers (for dev/qa)

-Note: We can use some virtualization on hcloud Dedicated Servers(bare-metal)
+We can use some virtualization on Hetzner Cloud Dedicated Servers(bare-metal)

 ### 5.1.Proxmox on hcloud (k8s VMs on ProxMox:masters&workers):